-- ensure that an effective recording system is pace which allows for incidents to be tracked and monitored

-- ensure adults are familiar with the above
+- have a policy on the use of physical intervention in place that complies with government guidance and legislation and describes the context in which it is appropriate to use - physical intervention - ensure that an effective recording system is pace which allows for incidents to be tracked and monitored - ensure adults are familiar with the above applies to all adults and organisations working with children and young people requires that reasonable measures are taken to prevent children being harmed.

-- ensure that staff are appropriately

-and young people requires that reasonable measures are taken to prevent children being harmed.
 The use of unwarranted physical force is likely to constitute a criminal offence.